 A directional hypothesis states not only that a null hypothesis is false, but also that the actual value of the parameter we’re interested in is either greater than or less than the value given in the null hypothesis.

 Strong and Weak Points of a Directional Test

 Directional tests are more powerful than non-directional tests.
 Their targeted nature also makes them more conclusive: since the entire critical region is concentrated in one tail, data whose test statistic may fall in the region of rejection in a one tailed test may fall outside it in a two tailed test.
-Thus they are a good choice whenever a researcher is certain, before analysis, that the possibility of change is in only one direction.
+Therefore, they are a good choice whenever you are certain, before analysis, that the possibility of change is in only one direction.
 Where there is any doubt, a two-tailed test should be used instead.

 Bliwise, Nancy.
 Directional Test.
 Introductory Statistical Tutorials, Emory University.
-Retrieved from http://www.psychology.emory.edu/clinical/bliwise/Tutorials/SPOWER/spowttail.htm on July 20, 2018
+Retrieved March 16, 2019 from: from http://www.psychology.emory.edu/clinical/bliwise/Tutorials/SPOWER/spowttail.htm

 Comments?
 Need to post a correction?
 Please post a comment on our Facebook page.